Pylons/pyramid/docs/narr/testing.rst

    otherwise it would fail when run normally.

-Without doing anything special during a unit test, the call to :func:`~pyramid.security.has_permission` in this view function will always return a ``True`` value.
+Without doing anything special during a unit test, the call to :meth:`~pyramid.request.Request.has_permission` in this view function will always return a ``True`` value.
 When a :app:`Pyramid` application starts normally, it will populate a :term:`application registry` using :term:`configuration declaration` calls made against a :term:`Configurator`.
 But if this